Moving Target Recommended Strategies

 NIRCam recommended strategies for moving targets

 For most targets, observations using Module B only (as opposed to Module = ALL) will provide sufficient field of view (approximately 2.2 × 2.2 arcmin), and will give you more flexibility for choosing exposure parameters.

 Choosing a Subarray other than FULL will restrict the field of view further, but allow for more Groups in each integration ramp for bright sources.
 Generally the sensitivity is better using more Groups for a given integration time.

 For the planets and their major satellites, use of subarrays is frequently required in order to avoid saturation.

 Choose at least 2 dither positions to allow for bad pixel replacement.
-For sharper images, particularly at wavelengths below 2 μm in the short-wave channel, and 4 μm in the long-wave channel, use at least 4 dither positions.
+For sharper images, particularly at wavelengths below 2 μm in the short wavelength channel, and 4 μm in the long wavelength channel, use at least 4 dither positions.